-DC Public Library proudly celebrates A Century of Black Life, History and Culture during its annual Black History Month festivities from Feb.
-1-28.
+DC Public Library proudly celebrates Hallowed Grounds: Places of African American Memory during its annual Black History Month festivities from Feb.
+1-29.

 Enjoy a variety of programs like lectures, concerts, story times, a play and many more.
 You are also encouraged to use library resources like Historic Black Newspapers and FreedomFlix.
 Programs and resources are available to children ranging from ages birth to 12, teens ages 13-19 and adults.

 February 9, 7:30 p.m., Martin Luther King Jr. Memorial Library

 Lost in the Stars: an Evening with the Washington National Opera

 In partnership with the Washington National Opera, DC Public Library presents a discussion of the upcoming Kennedy Center program, Lost in the Stars.

 Tom Minter and members of Washington National Opera’s Domingo-Cafritz Young Artist program offer a preview of the company’s upcoming production of Kurt Weill’s Lost in the Stars, based on the novel Cry, the Beloved Country by Alan Paton.
 Artists will perform musical excerpts with live piano accompaniment.
 Two pairs of tickets to see the live production will be raffled courtesy of the Washington National Opera.

 February 20, 2 p.m., Martin Luther King Jr. Memorial Library